 How to Make Your Own Filé Powder

-Snip off the tips of a few branches with 5-10 leaves attached.
+- Snip off the tips of a few branches with 5-10 leaves attached.
 Bundle these together with rubber bands and hang them in a dry place away from direct heat or light.
 They should be crispy dry within a week.
+Only dry them indoors.
 Drying them in the sun can turn them brown and greatly diminish their flavor potency.

-Sift the powder through a fine sieve, if desired, to remove pieces of stem and other bits.
+- Sift the powder through a fine sieve, if desired, to remove any pieces of stem and other bigger bits.
 This can be time-consuming if the sieve is too fine; alternatively, you can simply pick out any pieces that won't dissolve in liquid.

 Tips for Using Filé Powder